albendz/albendz-code-share/site/content/blog/ai/ai_dev_trends_25.md

 3. AI produces slop code
 4. Engineer abandons AI

 The missing piece: using AI is a skill.
 Whether or not you want to use AI, you need to learn to define scope, instructions, and success criteria for the AI assistants and agents to be effective in your environment.
-Earlier this year, I was skeptical about whether AI writing write code would have the efficiency benefits people were talking about.
+Earlier this year, I was skeptical about whether AI writing code would have the efficiency benefits people were talking about.
 However, I also saw that engineers would be *expected* to use AI.
 So, I sat down and tried using AI every time I started a task.
 Through trial and error, I learned how to use it more effectively and break down work such that subtasks could be done by AI independently.

 A critical point: AI users have to understand both the problem and solution in order to use AI effectively.
 Junior engineers, new coders, or non-coders who do not have the knowledge or skills to tell the AI how to build a good solution are surprised when it turns out their code is slop.
 Companies and teams are sending out regular reminders that you are still responsible for the code AI is writing for you, just like as a manager, you are responsible for the actions taken by your team.